Shocking Revelations of Maida! Which will you choose?? Wheat Atta or Maida?

-- Wheat procurement – The wheat is harvested from the field and taken for post harvesting to mills.
+The wheat is harvested from the field and taken for post-harvesting to mills.

-- Separators – The grain is then sent to magnetic separators to remove iron filling and other dirt as well as debris clinged onto the surface of the grain.
+The grain is then sent to magnetic separators to remove iron filling and other dirt, as well as debris, clinging onto the surface of the grain.

 All About Maida flour